Propylene glycol to treat metabolic disorders in dairy cows

 The new technology can thus be regarded as a smart method for indirectly expanding the capacity of propylene oxide production plants.
 In addition, the introduction of HYPROSYN® technology makes it possible to manage the production of propylene glycol and of propylene oxide independently of each other.
 As a result, the production volumes of these two materials can be more easily adapted to the demand.

 Evonik is now working together with Dow to refine the new technology to the point of market maturity.
-The US company Dow produces propylene glycol and propylene oxide in many plants on four continents and is the global market leader for both products.
+The U.S.-based company Dow produces propylene glycol and propylene oxide in many plants on four continents and is the global market leader for both products.

 Contact and further information